omni/bridge-ui/README.md

 INFO:bridge::bridge::withdraw_relay: waiting for signed withdraws to relay INFO:bridge::bridge::withdraw_confirm: waiting for new withdraws that should get signed
 ```
+Open separate terminal window and go to your `sokol-kovan-bridge` folder

 13. Install UI app

 ## Installation of the UI app